September Massacres: The end

-On Tuesday afternoon the killing in the Abbey finally stopped.
+On 4 September the killing in the Abbey finally stopped.
 Police commissioners Etienne-Jean Panis and Sergent-Marceau gave orders to wash away all the blood from the stairs and the courtyard, to spread straw, to count the corpses, and to dispose of them on carts to avoid infections.
-A contract was signed with the gravedigger of the nearby Église Saint-Sulpice, Paris, who also had to purchase quicklime.
-On 5 September, the day of the election, it was perfectly quiet in Paris according to Le Moniteur Universel.
+A contract was signed with the gravedigger of the nearby Église Saint-Sulpice, Paris, who had to purchase quicklime.
+On 5 September, the day of the election, it was "perfectly quiet in Paris" according to Le Moniteur Universel.
 There were still 80 prisoners in "La Force".
 On 6 September the massacres finally ended.
-The next day the gates were opened, but it was impossible to travel to another départment without a passport.
+The next day the gates were opened, but it was impossible to travel to another department without a passport.

 Contemporary reports

 In a letter from 25 January 1793 Helen Maria Williams accused Robespierre and Danton, saying that Marat was only their instrument.
 Francois Buzot, a Girondin, mentions Camille Desmoulins and Fabre d'Eglantine.

-According to Galart de Montjoie, a lawyer and royalist, in those days everyone believed the Fédérés from Marseille, Avignon and Brest were involved in the killing.
-About 800–1000 were staying in barrack, but moved supposedly to where events would take place.
+According to Galart de Montjoie, a lawyer and royalist, in those days everyone believed the fédérés from Marseille, Avignon and Brest were involved in the killing.
+About 800–1000 were staying in barracks but moved supposedly to where events would take place.
+During the storming of the Tuileries the Fédéres were in the front.
+It is not exactly known how many of them were killed; according to Axel Fersen 600, according to Robespierre only hundred men.
 It seems around 300 Fédérés from Brest and 500 from Marseille were then lodged in Cordeliers Convent.
 Servan planned to give them military training before using them to supplement the army at the front.